computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/TwitterSearch/readme.md

         - Build a reverse index that will map all the TweetID to their index server.
         - Index-Builder server can hold this information.
         - Need to build a Hashtable where
-          - key will be the index server number
+          - key will be the index server number.
           - value will be a HashSet containing all the TweetIDs being kept at that index server.
           - Because TweetIDs are in a HashSet; this will enable us to add/remove tweets from our index quickly.
           - We should also have a replica of the Index-Builder server for fault tolerance.

 ## Cache

-- cache in front of our database
+- Cache in front of our database.
-- can use Memcached
+- Can use Memcached.
 - Based on clients’ usage patterns, we can adjust how many cache servers we need.
-- cache eviction policy: LRU
+- Cache eviction policy: LRU

 ## Load Balancing